Hierarchical Causal Models

 Using the triangle inequality, and the explicit form of the Wasserstein distance for empirical distributions, we can bound the distance between the hierarchical empirical distribution and the true distribution as,

 Each term in the final expression compares a (non-hierarchical) empirical distribution to the distribution it is sampled from.
 For any Borel measure $\mu$ over a compact and separable metric space, the empirical distribution $\mu_N$ satisfies $\Was_1(\mu_N,\mu) \to 0$ a.s. \citep[e.g.][]{Weed2019-mk}.
-Therefore each term of \Cref{eqn:wass_decomp} converges and we have $\Was_1(p_{N,M}, \pr) \to 0$ a.s. as $N,M \to \infty$.
+Therefore each term of \Cref{eqn:wass_decomp} converges and we have $\Was_1(p_{N,M}, \pr) \to 0$ a.s. when $M \to \infty$ and then $N \to\infty$.

 Since the Wasserstein 1-distance metrizes weak convergence \citep[e.g.][Theorem 6.9]{Villani2008-gw}, the conclusion follows. \end{proof} This result tells us that with sufficient data, it is possible to learn $\pr(x^{\Uc_\obs}, q(x^{\Sc_\obs}))$, without making any parametric assumptions about this distribution.